MicrosoftDocs/customer-voice/fp-docs/personalize-survey.md

 Bert, overall, how would you rate your experience with customer service for Contoso Sales?

-## Specify values for personalized data placeholders
+## Specify values for survey variables

-After adding and using personalized data placeholders in a question, specify values for them.
-If you do not specify values for them, the placeholders are not replaced with the values and are displayed as is.
-You can specify the values for personalized data placeholders:
+You must specify a default value for the survey variables while creating them.
+If you do not specify a default value, the placeholders are not replaced with the values and are displayed as is.
+You can specify the values for survey variables:

 - When sending an email.
 - When configuring a flow.